greenerservices/greenerservices.github.io/app/principles/actions/3a-measure-the-impact-of-the-service.md

 • alerts
 • page load

-KPIs can also focus on targets other than carbon, such as water usage, electricity
+KPIs can also focus on targets other than carbon, such as water usage or electricity.

 #### Environmental benefit:
-Appropriate KPIs allow us to measure what is important for a given service.
+Appropriate KPIs allow us to measure what is important for a particular service.

 {{ govukDetails({
   summaryText: "Read more",